-In September 1905, Father Brophy, in poor health, was sent to Rome by the Bishop.
+In September 1905, Dr. Brophy, in poor health, was sent to Rome by the Bishop.
 He visited the Shrine of Our Lady of Consolation at San Valentino, Torio, Italy.
-At this time, Father Brophy also received the privilege of a private interview with Pius X. Bishop Mundelein, then a young priest, was present at the interview which he tells about in these words…
+At this time, Father Brophy also received the privilege of a private interview with Pius X. George William Cardinal Mundelein (future Auxiliary Bishop and future Cardinal/Priest of Santa Maria del Popolo in Chicago), who was then a young priest, was present at the interview which he discussed in these words…

 “Kneeling at the feet of His Holiness, Father Brophy asked him to grant an extraordinary privilege to his church, begging that Our Lady of Solace be made a shrine in perpetuity with special indulgences for all who visit it.
 His Holiness listened while Father Brophy spoke of the manifold amusements of Coney Island and of his little church set so near the heart of all the rush and glare.
 Then the Holy Father smiled: ‘If the people will turn only a moment from pleasure to prayer let them be rewarded.”

-In 1925, Father Brophy’s dream of a magnificent permanent church building and parish
+Finally, in 1925, Dr. Brophy’s dream of a magnificent permanent church building and

-complex was finally realized under the administration of the parish’s second pastor:
+parish complex was finally realized under the administration of the parish’s third

-Rev. Walter Kerwin, late of St. Sebastian’s R.C.
+pastor: Rev. Walter Kerwin, late of St. Sebastian’s R.C.
 Church in Woodside, Queens.
-The

 located on the northwest corner of West 17th Street and Mermaid Avenue.
 A tasteful